 The greater the difference in electromagnetic properties between materials, the more unstable the welding arc will be, leading to a poorer quality weld.

 5. The more intermetallic compounds formed between dissimilar materials, the more difficult it is to weld.

-Because of the brittleness of intermetallic compounds, it is easy to cause cracks or even fracture in the weld.
+The brittleness of intermetallic compounds makes it prone to causing cracks or even fractures in the weld.

-6. In the welding process of dissimilar materials, because of the change of metallographic structure or the newly formed structure in the welding zone, the performance of the welded joint deteriorates, which brings great difficulties to the welding.
+6. During the welding of dissimilar materials, changes to the metallographic structure or the formation of new structures in the welding zone can result in a deterioration of the performance of the welded joint, presenting significant difficulties in welding.

-Due to the decrease of joint toughness and the existence of welding stress, the dissimilar material welded joint is prone to crack, especially in the welding heat affected zone.
+This decreased joint toughness and the presence of welding stress make the dissimilar material welded joint prone to cracking, especially in the heat-affected zone.

-7. The stronger the oxidizability of dissimilar materials, the more difficult it is to weld.
-If copper and aluminum are welded by fusion welding, it is easy to form copper and aluminum oxides in the molten pool.
+7. The greater the oxidizability of dissimilar materials, the more challenging it is to weld.
+For example, fusion welding of copper and aluminum can easily result in the formation of copper and aluminum oxides in the molten pool.

 During the cooling crystallization, the oxide existing in the grain boundary can reduce the intergranular bonding force.